lucasBruma/lucasBruma/README.md

 ## Hello 👋

-My name is Lucas, a frontend developer from Argentina
+My name is Lucas and I'm a frontend developer from Argentina

-* Currently looking for an opportunity to work in Tech but doing a lot of projects.

 ## Skills